agda/agda/doc/user-manual/language/runtime-irrelevance.lagda.rst

   - Compile-time mode is not entered for the domains of non-erased Π types.
-  - If the K rule is off then compile-time mode is not entered for non-erased constructors or record fields.
+  - If the K rule is off then compile-time mode is not entered for non-erased constructors (of fibrant type) or record fields.

-Note that the type checker does not enter compile-time mode based on the type a term is checked against.
-In particular checking a term against ``Set`` does not trigger compile-time mode.
+Note that the type checker does not enter compile-time mode based on the type a term is checked against (except that a distinction is sometimes made between fibrant and non-fibrant types).
+In particular, checking a term against ``Set`` does not trigger compile-time mode.

 Subtyping of runtime-irrelevant function spaces
 ===============================================